meherbabu/deloitteTasksApp/README.md

 3. SpringBoot is used to develop the REST API.
 Its convenient and faster to develop REST API using this framework.
               DAO classes are based on spring data jpa.

-4. HSQL in-memory database to persist the data.